Daph1986/mamamaki/testing/README.md

 <div align="right"><a href="#top">🔝</a></div>

 - Share nice Japanese home cooking recipes.<br>
-This is shown through the recipes page were all the shared recipes can be found.
+This is shown through the recipes page where all the shared recipes can be found.
 Navigate to `Recipes` to read them.<br>
 <img src="../testing/testing_images/extended_screen_record_recipes_page_1.png" alt="Recipes page 1" width="25%" height="25%"> <img src="../testing/testing_images/extended_screen_record_recipes_page_2.png" alt="Recipes page 2" width="25%" height="25%"> <br><br>

 It can be concluded that all goals have been achieved. <br>